Planning a Tennessee road trip? Looking for tips on the best places to visit in Tennessee?

 Not sure about what to do in Tennessee?
 We’re here to help.

-First of all, you don’t have to spend a month long vacation in Tennessee like us (though you should) and the below suggested itinerary totals 9 days.
+First of all, you don’t have to spend a month-long vacation in Tennessee like us (though you should) and the below suggested itinerary totals 9 days.

 But I would add on two extra days of travel and another day for some flexibility, so a good 12 days and you’re all set for your Tennessee road trip!

 The Great Smoky Mountains straddles the border of Tennessee and North Carolina and is the most visited National Park in the US and one of the top Tennessee vacation spots.
+It’s located in Pigeon Forge and is a really fun place to explore as a family.

 One reason is because of its raw beauty.
 The other is because it’s within an easy drive for over half of America’s population.